Call

 • Embark on a once-in-a-lifetime journey to follow in the footsteps of legendary British explorer, Ernest Shackleton*

-• Visit Elephant Island where Ernest Shackleton and his men survived two Antarctic winters
+• Visit Elephant Island where Ernest Shackleton and his men survived the harsh Antarctic winter

 • Observe penguins, seals, whales and seabirds in their natural habitat